vlall/data-structures/README.md

-Data_Structures
+Essential Data Structures
 ===============

-Useful data structures in Python with real world applications
+Essential data structures in various languages.
+Later, I intend to include real world applications with each structure.